python/cpython/Doc/library/io.rst

 .. versionadded:: 3.10
    See :pep:`597` for more details.

-To find where the default encoding is used, you can use a ``-X warn_default_encoding`` command line argument or a :envvar:`PYTHONWARNDEFAULTENCODING` environment variable to emit an :exc:`EncodingWarning` when the defaut encoding is used.
+To find where the default locale encoding is used, you can enable the ``-X warn_default_encoding`` command line option or set the :envvar:`PYTHONWARNDEFAULTENCODING` environment variable, which will emit an :exc:`EncodingWarning` when the default encoding is used.

 If you are providing APIs using :func:`open` or :class:`TextIOWrapper` and having ``encoding=None`` parameter, you can use :func:`text_encoding` to emit